-Children and young people with Complex Learning Difficulties and Disabilities (CLDD) have conditions that co-exist.
+Children and young people with complex learning difficulties and disabilities have conditions that co-exist.
 These conditions overlap and interlock creating a complex profile.
 The co-occurring and compounding nature of complex learning difficulties requires a personalised learning pathway that recognises children and young people's unique and changing learning patterns.
 Children and young people with CLDD present with a range of issues and combination of layered needs - e.g. mental health, relationships, behavioural, physical, medical, sensory, communication and cognitive.
 They need informed specific support and strategies which may include transdisciplinary input to engage effectively in the learning process and to participate actively in classroom activities and the wider community.
 Their attainments may be inconsistent, presenting an atypical or uneven profile.
 In the school setting, learners may be working at any educational level, including the National Curriculum and P scales.
-This definition could also be applicable to learners in Early Years and post-school settings.